 It will help you not to run from uncomfortable sensations or experiences, as your brain will quickly learn that you are safe, and therefore, not give you anxiety in situations when you do not need it.

 Let go of judgemental thoughts.
-When you feel your body more anxious, try not to judge with your thoughts (this is making me worse etc) These judgements make you more anxious.
-Just notice what you are feeling, describe in to yourself.
+When you feel your body more anxious, try not to judge your thoughts (this is making me worse etc.) These judgements make you more anxious.
+Just notice what you are feeling; describe it to yourself.

 Start slowly with only a few minutes and build up your practice.